+Updated 04/11/23.
 Being pregnant can cause a lot of changes in your skin—and not just the skin on your face.
-Stretch marks occur when the body grows faster than the skin can keep up with, which results in tears and injury to the skin.
-These marks are scars that have formed within the skin and are reddish or purple in color, but after the pregnancy, they gradually fade to white or a light gray.
+Stretch marks occur when the body grows faster than the skin can keep up with, resulting in tears and injury.
+Stretch marks are scars that have formed within the skin and are reddish or purple in color, but after the pregnancy, they can fade to white or light gray.
 In pregnant women, they most often start to appear on the belly after month six or seven.
-They can also occur on the breasts and buttocks as well.
-Another side effect of rapidly expanding skin is dryness and itchiness.
-The skin has a moisture barrier made of natural lipids that retain moisture, but when it stretches, it creates invisible cracks, which allows moisture to escape easily, causing dryness and discomfort.
-However, when the skin is consistently moist and the lipid barrier is intact, it can protect itself from injury and is, therefore, more able to deal with trauma.
+They can also occur on the breasts and buttocks.

-Is the Pregnant Belly Facial recommended for any skin tone?
+Is the Pregnant Belly Facial Recommended For All Skin Tones?

-How do I maintain the results of the Pregnant Belly Facial at home?
+How Do I Maintain the Results of Pregnant Belly Facials?

-Moisturizing with topical creams, masks and oils that use lipid-rich ingredients, can help keep the moisture barrier of the skin strong, which will protect it from tears from belly expansion.
+Moisturizing with topical creams, masks, and oils that use lipid-rich ingredients, can help keep the moisture barrier of the skin strong, which will protect your belly from tears.
 If the moisture barrier is intact, the skin is better prepared to deal with the trauma of the skin stretching.